kasradaneshvar/GmailChecker/README.md

 * Call Gnome Keyring methods directly from Gjs without Python
   http://stackoverflow.com/questions/14920159/unable-to-create-a-garray-in-gjs
-  Another solution could to be use Vala to call Gnome Keyring methods, then to import the Vala library into Gjs
+  Another solution could to be use Vala to call Gnome Keyring methods, then to import the Vala library into Gjs The use of LibSecret seems to be a good workaround
-* Display error when an syntaxically valid Gmail account (name@gmail.com) tries to connect
+* Display an error when a syntaxically valid but non-existing Gmail account (name@gmail.com) tries to connect
-  but this account doesn't exit
-* Use a window form to set or change the credentials instead of the console

 Nice to have
 ------------